-GOP tax bill vote in House, Senate on Tuesday
+House passes GOP tax bill, goes to vote in Senate

 - The bill is expected to be sent to President Donald Trump's desk by Wednesday

-(CNN)When it comes to the GOP tax plan, Republicans have the votes.
-Period.
+"This is without question the single most important thing we can do to once again make America the best place to do business," Ryan said.

-They have them in the House, which is expected to vote in the early afternoon Tuesday.
-They have them in the Senate, which votes later this evening.
-This bill is going to pass both chambers and be on President Donald Trump's desk by Wednesday, no small feat given the extremely fast timeline GOP leaders gave themselves when they unveiled their tax plans last month.
+Protesters were repeatedly removed from the chamber for shouting "kill the bill, don't kill us," in the minute before the House vote.

-Now, Republicans are just hours away from collecting their first major legislative win this year, one that not only delivers on a campaign promise to overhaul the US tax system, but also nets another GOP pledge to repeal at least part of the Affordable Care Act in ending the penalty tied to Obamacare's mandate to have health insurance.
+Now, Republicans are just hours away from officially collecting their first major legislative win this year, one that not only delivers on a campaign promise to overhaul the US tax system, but also nets another GOP pledge to repeal at least part of the Affordable Care Act in ending the penalty tied to Obamacare's mandate to have health insurance.

 But the victory is also at least in part a gamble Republicans are making ahead of next year's midterm elections, as the party will vote for the legislation amid tough poll numbers for what it's proposing to do as well as critical analyses that say the plan will add billions to the national debt and eventually raise taxes on some key groups.